 Don’t let this happen to you!

-In this article, I’ll cover the aspects of Part 107 that the FAA will consider waiving and how to increase your chances of having a waiver or airspace application accepted.
-All of this information is available on the FAA’s website in a series of webpages and PDFs.
-These are your ultimate source of truth.
+In this article, I’ll cover the aspects of Part 107 that the FAA will consider waiving and how to increase your chances of having a waiver accepted.
+All of this information, with instructions and examples, is available on the FAA’s website.
+This is your ultimate source of truth.

 Provisions of Part 107 That You Can Apply to Have Waived

 The FAA has made it clear that, if you’re applying for a waiver, it’s your responsibility to make the case that you can ensure safe operations.
-Consult the FAA’s performance-based standards (PDF) for detailed information.
+Consult the FAA’s waiver safety explanation guidelines for detailed information.

-The performance-based standards simply state the functional capability required; they don’t specify the equipment or procedures need to achieve that capability—that’s your job.
+The waiver safety explanation guidelines simply state the functional capability required; they don’t specify the equipment or procedures need to achieve that capability—that’s your job.

-NOTE: Don’t apply for a waiver if you want to fly a UAS with a total weight of 55 lbs or more (including both the weight of the aircraft and the payload), or if you want to transport the property of other people BVLOS or operating from a moving vehicle.
+NOTE: Don’t apply for a waiver if you want to fly a UAS with a total weight of more than 55 lbs (including both the weight of the aircraft and the payload), or if you want to transport the property of other people BVLOS.
 The FAA will not waive these rules under Part 107.
-If you’d like to fly an aircraft with a total weight of 55 lbs +, consider applying for a section 333 exemption.
+If you’d like to fly an aircraft with a total weight of more than 55 lbs, consider applying for a section 44807 exemption.
 While there is some limited ability to transport the property of other people under Part 107 (within visual line of sight only), regulations that would allow anything other than experimental UAS air carrier operations are still being developed.

 Commercial operators that can provide sufficient evidence of equivalent levels of safety can apply for permission to conduct the following types of operations: